Have you been injured while using public transport?

 Every day we are seeing an increase in the number of people using public transport.
 As a result of this growing congestion, more and more people are being injured whilst using public transport.

-Many people injured from public transport accidents are not aware of their legal rights.
+Many people injured from public transport accidents are not aware of their legal rights to receive compensation.

 Who is entitled to make a claim?